arch7tect/wsproxy/examples/README.md

 cargo run --example auth_token_setter test-session-123 my-secret-token
 ```

 This stores the token in Redis key `session:test-session-123:auth`.
-The token is required for WebSocket authentication and is deleted after successful connection.
+The token is required for WebSocket authentication and gets a TTL set after successful connection to enable stateless reconnection.

 ### redis_publisher